Chart Color Schemes

 Inverell Surrounds - East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Inverell Surrounds - East had 98.1% houses and 1.9% other dwellings at the latest Census, compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
-Home ownership in Inverell Surrounds - East was 53.0%, with mortgaged dwellings at 29.4% and rented ones at 17.6%.
-The median monthly mortgage repayment was $1,000, below Non-Metro NSW's average of $1,100, and the median weekly rent was $200 compared to Non-Metro NSW's $240.
-Nationally, Inverell Surrounds - East's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Inverell Surrounds - East's dwelling structure in its latest Census evaluation showed 98.1% houses and 1.9% other dwellings.
+This compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
+Home ownership in Inverell Surrounds - East was recorded at 53.0%, with mortgaged dwellings at 29.4% and rented ones at 17.6%.
+The median monthly mortgage repayment was $1,000, lower than Non-Metro NSW's average of $1,100.
+The median weekly rent figure was $200, compared to Non-Metro NSW's $240.
+Nationally, Inverell Surrounds - East's mortgage repayments were significantly lower at $1,000 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing